MathClubISIB/mathclubisib.github.io/content/past_activities/udgrp/summer_2022.md

   - Hilbert Basis Theorem
   - Lasker - Noether Theorem

-The following people, apart from the group leader, have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.
+The following people, apart from the group leader(s), have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.

 - Shubhrojyoti Dhara (B2)
 - Soumya Dasgupta (B2)